akhilasuraj/SLTautoFill/README.md

 <h1>Greasemonkey/Tampermonkey script</h1>

-this is my first try of doing something.. even though it's tiny code with few lines in it, it saved me from a great problam.
+this is my first try of doing something.. even though it's a tiny code with few lines in it, it saved me from a great trouble.